 So, in my brother’s puny Blue Pill brain, he thought it was a trump card to bring up that our grandfather is proud that he has extended the family name twice by having a son and a wife.

 I responded, “First off, she could divorce you and change her name, and second, why are you bringing up the family bloodline just for one Saturday afternoon?
 Really?
-You are a lost boy.“
+You are truly a lost boy.“

 Maybe you think this whole story is unnecessarily dramatic, but I don’t see it that way.
 My relationship with my brother has already been steadily deteriorating, and I really wanted this movie outing to be a last ditch effort to reignite the old bonds and camaraderie between us.

 But he doesn’t want that.
 We’re not cool enough to hang out with anymore, I guess.
-Rules and tradition don’t matter; we have to use “diplomacy”, my uncle said.
+Rules and tradition don’t matter; we have to use “diplomacy”, as my uncle said.

 Fuck that though.
 Not standing your ground and making concessions is exactly how stupidity like the infiltration and decline of the Boy Scouts happens.